EPA clarifies the regulatory of spent lithium batteries - they are Hazardous Waste (D001 and D003) and can be recycled as Universal Waste.

 Compliance Requirements

-• Most, other than alkalines, are regulated hazardous waste due to the toxicity characteristic and won’t pass TCLP tests.
+• • Most batteries, other than alkalines, are regulated hazardous waste due to being ignitable (D001), reactive (D003) and/or toxic.

 • If you are going to treat them as solid waste, rather than hazardous waste, make sure you have documentation that they have passed TCLP tests.